They can be the most toxic items in your home. But never fear! Here’s how to buy an eco friendly carpet

 By Chere Di Boscio

-Carpet, its backing and padding and how it’s installed all emit “volatile organic compounds” or VOCs in the air.
+Carpeting, its backing and padding all emit “volatile organic compounds” or VOCs in the air.
 These refer to the toxic chemicals that give off fumes from the manufacturing process of the carpet, backing and/or padding.
-Carpeting can off-gas up to 5 years after the carpet is installed, causing asthma, skin rashes, eye, nose and throat irritation, headaches, shortness of breath or cough and fatigue.
+And don’t think it’s just carpets that ‘smell new’ that are the main offenders.
+A carpet can off-gas up to 5 years after it has been installed!
+The possible results?
+Asthma, skin rashes, eye, nose and throat irritation, headaches, shortness of breath or cough and fatigue.

-Look for the Goodweave Mark
+2. Look for the Goodweave Mark

 Goodweave is an international, not for profit mark whose main aim is ending child labour in the rug industry.
-As a result, their certification programme, which began in 1994 in India, has been certifying rug designers to not only end illegal child labour but provide consumers with a reliable mark for ethical brands.
+As a result, their certification programme, which began in 1994 in India, has been certifying rug designers to not only end illegal child labour, but provide consumers with a reliable mark for ethical brands.

-Find Inventive Eco-Designers
+3. Find Inventive Eco-Designers